SFTtech/openage/doc/nyan/api_reference/reference_ability.md

     target_container : Container
 ```

-Transfers one game entity from a container to another.
+Transfers a game entity from one container to another.

 **storage_element**
 Game entity that is transferred.

 **source_container**
-Container the game entity is stored in when the ability is used.
+Container the transferable game entity is stored in.

 **target_container**
-Container that the game entity is inserted into.
+Container the game entity is inserted into.
 The target container can belong to the same game entity.

 ## ability.type.Turn